mbiemann/weather-data/README.md

 This solution uses the S3 Bucket Event Triggering Mechanism to invoke a Lambda that:

 a.
-Validate if the filename ends with '.csv'
+Validate if the filename ends with '.csv':
 ```python
 key[-4:] != '.csv'
 ```

 b.
-Validate if the file size is up to 10.49 MB (if larger, use [Batch Process](#3-batch-solution-in-aws))
+Validate if the file size is up to 10.49 MB (if larger, use [Batch Process](#3-batch-solution-in-aws)):
 ```python
 size >= 11000000 # in bytes
 ```

 Only for example purposes, the Lambda MemorySize is set to 256.

 c.
-Load CSV file using [AWS Data Wrangler](https://github.com/awslabs/aws-data-wrangler)
+Load CSV file using [AWS Data Wrangler](https://github.com/awslabs/aws-data-wrangler):
 ```python
 df = wr.s3.read_csv('s3://bucket/key')
 ```

 d.
-Check expected columns
+Check expected columns:
 ```python
 df.columns.to_list() != ['ForecastSiteCode','ObservationTime','ObservationDate','WindDirection','WindSpeed','WindGust','Visibility','ScreenTemperature','Pressure','SignificantWeatherCode','SiteName','Latitude','Longitude','Region','Country']
 ```

 e.
-Write and Catalog Parquet:
+Write (in S3) and Catalog (in Glue Data Catalog) Parquet:
 ```python
 wr.s3.to_parquet(
     df=df,